broadinstitute/lunaris/README.md

 ### Object streams

 Each location-sorted block-gzipped tabix-indexed file is read as a sorted stream of records.
-A record in Lunaris is an ordered list of key/value pairs, where the key is a String and the value can be of one of a number of types.
+A record in Lunaris is an ordered list of key/value pairs, where the key is a String, and the value can be of one of a number of types.
 Lunaris' types are very similar to those of JSON, but have a few more distinctions, for example Lunaris has an Int type.